samergain/oneness/README.md

 - created graphql to separate all the queries from the index.js file
 - jwt and bcrypt installed
 - graphql/resolvers/users.js user registeration and password encryption
+- added a code to resolvers-users to prevent username duplicates on registeration